-So how does one know which SDK is consuming more data per session?
+So how does one know which SDK is consuming the most data per session?
 What are the number of transfers per session?
 There are a number of ways you can look at the traffic requests made by various SDKs.
-You could route the app traffic through a proxy, run the app on your test device and see what's happening (unfortunately this will only show you a the results of your own individual tests which can give you an idea, but likely isn't statistically significant.
-Another way is to use something like New Relic's Mobile Application Monitoring tool - this gives you a whole suite of tools and the results would be from real productions users.
-The downside here is that it's expensive.
-A third option is that you could use PacketZoom's new free Developer SDK (aka HttpOptimizer) which provides all the statistics for third party data transfers and is also able to capture the specifics domains and URLs that are causing the largest amount of data consumption.
+You could route the app traffic through a proxy, run the app on your test device and see what's happening, but unfortunately this will only show you the results of your own individual tests, giving you an idea of performance, but likely a statistically insignificant answer.
+Another way is to use a Mobile Application Monitoring tool such as New Relic or Apteligent.
+This gives you a whole suite of tools and the results would be from real productions users.
+The downside hereis that it can get very pricey.

-In the chart, both 'vid.applovin' and 'edge.adcolony' are ad SDKs but each one has different data size per session (~13Kb and ~10Kb respectively).
+In the chart, both 'vid.applovin' and 'edge.adcolony' are ad SDKs, but each one has different data size per session (~13Kb and ~10Kb respectively).
 This simply could be because 'vid.applovin' is serving more ads compared 'edge.adcolony' because that is how the developer prioritized their ads, or it could have something to do with the frequency that the ad content is refreshed or the size of the individual ads.
 What you do get is greater insight into what the SDKs in your app are actually doing.
 You should think about this as you consider which SDKs to include in your app.
-Mobile data is expensive (and frequently slow) for the users, especially in developing countries.
-As app developers, it makes sense to to keep an eye on data usage metrics to accommodate the global user base.
+Mobile data is expensive (and frequently slow) for users, especially in developing countries.
+As app developers, it makes sense to to keep an eye on data usage metrics to accommodate a global user base.